 'Romance and harshness is branded in the visual image of a cowboy.
 The prevailing idea is still a lonesome twenty-something rascal moving from one camp to another whereas my cowboys...

-The book Peace dance is a praise to the every day’s fleeting encounters with a touch of mystery and banality, depth and lightness, melancholy and shallowness at the same time....
+Peace Dance is a praise to the every day’s fleeting encounters, with a touch of mystery and banality, depth and lightness, melancholy and shallowness at the same time.
+Published by...

 DD/MM/YYYY is a series of personal photographic explorations of place and presence.
 It explores time and what remains of it as it flows between us.
 In a way, it is...